maiermic/trajecmp/doc/system.md

 # How It Works

 I like to describe specific movements as trajectories that I call _pattern trajectories_.
-The recorded movements of the user is further called _input trajectories_.
+The recorded movements of the user are called _input trajectories_ in the following.
 I like to check input and pattern trajectory for similarity.
 This system diagram visualizes my approach: